By Jason Steinberg, CEO and co-founder, Scanifly

 3. Leverage the slowdown to learn something new

 Tim Wachtman of Capstone Solar in the greater Seattle area is all-in on new tech.
 His company is tripling its drone pilot count and using the pause to get everyone trained on their Part 107 drone pilot’s license.
 Scanifly’s discounted curriculum via its partner Drone Pilot Ground School allows students to learn remotely at their own pace.
 From Olympia up to Bellingham, Capstone Solar will have drone and installation teams ready for when the virus passes.

 Capstone’s strategic positioning is reflective of a broader trend.
 Solar Energy International (SEI), a leading global solar curriculum provider, now offers online webinars.
 The North American Board of Certified Energy Practitioners (NABCEP) offers continuing education (CE) courses online year-round.
 Scanifly is teaching its monthly NABCEP CE course on Drones, 3D Modelling and LiDAR class on April 22.

-Jason Steinberg is the Chief Operating Officer and Co-Founder of Scanifly, the leading drone-based 3D modelling software for the solar industry.
+Jason Steinberg is the CEO and Co-Founder of Scanifly, the leading drone-based 3D modelling software for the solar industry.
 Prior to Scanifly, Jason was a solar rooftop installer, clean energy researcher for Bloomberg New Energy Finance, and banker for CohnReznick Capital.
 He is a NABCEP PV Associate and CFA Charterholder.